marcopennekamp/lore/articles/typed-components.md

 ## Motivation

-In notable engines with entity-component systems such as Unity or Defold, components are added to and possibly removed from an entity at runtime.
+In notable engines with entity-component systems such as Unity, components are added to and possibly removed from an entity at runtime.
 Both the engine editor and the compiler of the scripting language thus can't guarantee that an entity has a specific component.
 This has profound implications on the code quality of a game:

 - **Correctness:** Static type systems are a powerful feature of many programming languages.
 They allow the programmer to declare which expressions may produce which kinds of values and how these relate to each other.
 This helps the compiler to disallow programs that might be unsound – for example, programs where an undefined method is used or programs where a function receives an argument that has the wrong type.
 We can think of a render function that can only render entities with the `Sprite` component.
 If entities are typed at runtime, we can at best guess whether an entity will have the required component to make it renderable.
 In contrast, using a suitable static type system will give us stronger error checks and correctness guarantees.
 - **Maintainability:** Removing components from an entity during refactoring can prove tedious if you can't trace the places in your codebase where the missing component is used.
 Especially in game development, where code is scarcely covered by tests, such a refactoring might lead to bugs that aren't found until the game has already been released.
 In contrast, using statically typed components would prompt the compiler to display an error for each misuse of the now missing component.
 - **Simplicity:** Often, you have to get the component before you can use it.
 In Unity, for example, you have to use the [`GetComponent`](https://docs.unity3d.com/ScriptReference/GameObject.GetComponent.html) method of a game object to get one of its components.
 This also requires you to remember the type of the component.
 Even worse, `GetComponent` may return null if the component is not attached to the entity, bringing us right back to the problem of correctness, or, alternatively, added complexity through null checks.
-In contrast, statically typed components give us direct access to a component: `player.GetComponent<Stats>().health` becomes `player.stats.health` or even `player:health` in Lore, if the name *health* is a member of exactly one component of the player object, so that it can be attributed to exactly one component.
+In contrast, statically typed components give us direct access to a component: `player.GetComponent<Stats>().health` becomes `player.stats.health`.
 - **Code Completion:** Code completion in editors can sometimes rely on good heuristics, but a static type system makes finding the right names and signatures for code completion both easier and more reliable.

 We believe that these reasons pose ample incentive to explore the idea of using a static type system for entity-component systems.
-We also believe that these features need to be added on a language level, because treating the components as a design pattern will lead to issues of usability or expressiveness, or both.
+We also believe that these features need to be added on a language level, because treating the components as a design pattern will lead to issues of usability and expressiveness.